 Global caches are defined for every instance in a cluster.
-For a global cache, the attributes like cache size, buffer pool setting, are the same across all instances.
-Global caches have only one entry in the sysconfigures table, and all instances in a cluster read from this entry to create the cache on their respective instances.
+For a global cache, the attributes like cache size, buffer pool setting, are sysconfigures table, and all instances in a cluster read from this entry to create the cache on their respective instances.